Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Asymptotic Neural Tangent Kernel

-In this section, we study the behaviour of $K^L$ as $L\rightarrow \infty$.
-We prove that the limiting $K^L$ is trivial so that the NTK cannot explain the generalization power of DNNs.
-However, with EOC initialization, this convergence is slow, which makes it possible to use NTK training for medium depth neural networks ($L = 30$).
-However, since the limiting NTK is trivial, NTK training necessarily fails for very deep neural networks.
+In this section, we study the behaviour of $K^L$ as $L$ goes to $\infty$.
+We prove that $K^L$ converges in this limit to a degenerate kernel (i.e. rank-one kernel) and therefore the NTK regime becomes trivial.
+However, with an EOC initialization, this convergence is slow, which allows the use of NTK training for deeper NNs (NTK training is successful with $L = 30$, see \Cref{section:experiments}).
+However, since the limiting NTK is trivial, NTK training necessarily fails for large depth DNNs.
+We restrict our analysis to the case where the output dimension is 1 ($o=1$), the generalization of our results to multi-dimensional outputs is straightforward.